s-chh/Find-Duplicate-Photos-Video/README.md

 # Duplicate-Photos-Finder
-Finds the duplicate images (even with different filenames) in a folder and its sub-folders.
+Finds and deletes all the duplicate images (even with different filenames) in a folder.
+Repeats it for all sub-directories as well.

 This code requires Python3.
 Run the following command to install all the dependencies:
 ```python